-Physicists are highly sought after by banks, insurers and global tech firms because they can test theories using real-life measurement and modelling.
-In fact, the unemployment rate for physicists is just about zero because their ability to use mathematics to describe and solve problems in the real world is so valuable.
+Physicists traditionally work in education, research and across a diverse range of industries.
+You may not have considered that they are highly sought after by banks, insurers and global tech firms.
+This is because they can solve problems and test theories using real-life data.
+This ability to apply mathematics and modelling to describe and solve problems in different scenarios is a vital skill in the modern workplace.